-Publication date: May 2020 | Theme: Precision production
+Publication date: July 2020 | Theme: Precision production

 Challenges: Increasing overall farm sustainability

-We have solar panels to increase our energy production.
-Foodstuffs make the biggest share of the farm’s footprint, so we participate in a project to optimize the input/output-ratio of feed.
-The project studies conservation agriculture in terms of fertilization and soil cultivation methods.
-Effects of conservation agriculture on greenhouse gas emissions is shown by several studies, and it also reduces the risk of soil runoff.
+- Effects of conservation agriculture on greenhouse gas emissions is shown by several studies, and it also reduces the risk of soil runoff.